Depression and Conquering Your Inner Critic

 If you endured abandonment from one or both of your parents during early years, you may come to have the core belief that you are worthless or unlovable.
 This may cause you to constantly seek out approval and affection from others or choose a life of solitude rather than risk further rejection.
 If you witnessed abuse or alcoholism in your childhood, you may build the belief that this behavior was expected and acceptable.
 This may lead you to follow in their mistakes.

-You May Also Like:Managing Depression While Experiencing a Loss
+You May Also Like:Self-Talk and Depression

 Related Search Topics (Ads):